dgleba/bashrail/README.md

 --

- edit rail308a5mk.sh
-  change $appn
-  edit scaffolds
+ edit rail308mk.sh
-  try it out.
-  change it per you liking if it works as is.
+  change $appn  <- the name of your new application edit scaffolds try it out. change the files to you liking, then run it again with a new $appn name.

 ===

+### Notes..

 git add -A
 git commit -m 'first'